saeculumx/AND_01/README.md

 The system will not have

-+ -The ability to show Ads
++ The ability to show Ads
-+ -The ability to have a built-in social network
++ The ability to have a built-in social network

 _`Update 2021/03/24`_
 Legacy code have been removed, The project now only contains core function Weather Data